Service Coordinator Visa Sponsorship Jobs in New Mexico

 Which visa types are most common for service coordinator roles in New Mexico?

-The H-1B is the most common visa for service coordinator positions that require a bachelor's degree in social work, psychology, or a related specialty field.
+The H-1B visa is the most common visa for service coordinator positions that require a bachelor's degree in social work, psychology, or a related specialty field.
 Some positions at nonprofits or universities may qualify for cap-exempt H-1B filing.
-The TN visa is an option for Canadian and Mexican nationals in qualifying professional categories, and the O-1 applies only to candidates with demonstrated extraordinary ability.
+The TN visa is an option for Canadian and Mexican nationals in qualifying professional categories, and the O-1 visa applies only to candidates with demonstrated extraordinary ability.

 Which cities in New Mexico have the most service coordinator sponsorship jobs?